-- (a) Non-detail terms: Names of 10 Pranas, Lehra (Nagma), Paran, Uthan, Chakkardar Tukda, Dumdar and Bedum Tihai, Padhant, - (b) Detailed topics: Origin and development of Tabla, basic 10 Varnas (Syllables) of Tabla, Solo and Sangat. - 2.
-Writing in Taal notation, Thekas, in Thah, Dugun, Tigun and Chaugun, of all Taals (Teentaal, Rupak, Deepchandi and Teevra). - 3.
+- (a) Non-detail terms: Names of 10 Pranas, AadiLaya (Only in Dadra and Keharwa), Lehra (Nagma), Paran, Uthan, Chakkardar Tukda, Dumdar and Bedum Tihai, Gat, Padhant. - (b) Detailed topics: Origin and development of Tabla, Basic 10 Varnas (Syllables) of Tabla, Taal Jaati System, Solo and Sangat. - 2.
+Brief description of four eminent percussionist (present or recent past). - 3.
+Writing in Taal notation, Thekas, in Thah, Dugun, Tigun and Chaugun, of all Taals learnt in Class IX and X. - 4.
 Names of different parts (components) of the Tabla with the help of a simple sketch.
-Tuning of the instrument. - 4.
-Identification of Taals Teentaal, Rupak, Deepchandi and Teevra (a few bol combinations given).
+Tuning of the instrument. - 5.
+Identification of Taals (a few bol combinations given) of Classes IX and X.